Learn about the initiative

 Zero tolerance environment for the Canada Greener Homes Grant Initiative

 The Canada Greener Homes Grant Initiative operates an environment free from discrimination, harassment, hate and otherwise inappropriate conduct.
 Inappropriate language, images and other forms of communication or behaviour directed towards the program, its staff, third-party delivery partners or participants will not be tolerated and is grounds for dismissal of the application or the applicant from the program and its benefits.

 Residents of Quebec and Nova Scotia who are interested in the Canada Greener Homes Grant need to apply directly through their provincial programs to book their EnerGuide evaluation and register.
 New Brunswick and British Columbia (West Kootenay) have requested that we direct residents to go through the provincial program first to ensure homeowners can take advantage of the network of energy advisors already established in the province.

 I already had an evaluation and/or completed retrofits

 When you register, you will have an option to select that you already completed a pre-retrofit evaluation and you will be directed to the next step.

-If you conducted an EnerGuide evaluation on your home after Dec 1, 2020 - you can be reimbursed for both your evaluations and your retrofits if you complete at least one retrofit that is both eligible and recommended by your energy advisor in their report.
+- If you conducted an EnerGuide evaluation on your home on or after July 1, 2021, you can be reimbursed for both your evaluations and your retrofits if you complete at least one retrofit that is both eligible and recommended by your energy advisor in their report.

 For Quebec and Nova Scotia residents who believe they qualify for retroactive reimbursement, please note that your respective provincial entity will work directly with NRCan to identify eligible participants.
 To participate in the Canada Greener Homes Grant program, you need to register with your provincial program.